Vegetation Management Plan

 Why choose East Coast Ecology?

-An ecologist qualified to prepare a Vegetation Management Plan (VMP) must have all relevant insurance and licenses issued by the NSW Department of Planning & Environment (DPE) and Department of Primary Industry (DPI) and a degree in Environmental Science or a related field.
+An ecologist qualified to prepare a Vegetation Management Plan (VMP) must have all relevant insurance and licenses issued by the NSW Department of Planning & Environment (DPE) and Department of Primary Industries (DPI) and a degree in Environmental Science or a related field.

 At East Coast Ecology, our ecologists are accredited under the Biodiversity Assessment Method (BAM) so we can help you navigate the Biodiversity Offset Scheme and avoid you paying for expensive credits.
 We are also practising members of the Ecological Consultants Association (ECA), have a scientific research background, and hold a doctoral degree in ecology.